zapletalj-cze/GraphAlgorithmsPlayground/readme.md

 -   Dataset DATA200 comprising municipalities in the Moravian-Silesian Region.

 # Python libs
+The script was developed using the specified library versions.

 | Library     | Version |
 |-------------|---------|
 | geopandas   | 0.14.0  |